Order by 9 am on December 17th for Christmas delivery. Festive season delays expected. Free shipping on orders over R500.

 Can dogs eat lentils

-• Understanding DCM and Diet: The conversation around diet and its impact on Dilated Cardiomyopathy (DCM) in dogs has evolved.
-While genetics and taurine deficiency have been well-documented factors, the role of diet continues to be studied.
+The conversation around diet and its impact on Dilated Cardiomyopathy (DCM) in dogs has evolved.
+While researchers have well-documented genetics and taurine deficiency as factors, they continue to study the role of diet.
 Following the FDA’s statement on the insufficient data to establish causality between DCM and specific diets, Nala Health remains committed to formulating foods that support a broad spectrum of canine health needs, including heart health.

 Nala Health’s Commitment to Canine Nutrition

-At Nala Health, we are focused on ingredient synergy and preparation, and we understand that a balanced diet, guided by scientific research and veterinary insights, is key to promoting a vibrant life for our canine companions.
-Our products are designed to offer a well-rounded diet that supports the immune system, healthy joints, cognitive well-being, radiant skin and fur, and a robust digestive system.
+At Nala Health, we focus on ingredient synergy and scientifically balanced diets to support your dog’s overall well-being.
+Our products promote a strong immune system, healthy joints, cognitive function, radiant skin and fur, and a robust digestive system.

 Can dogs eat lentils